dotnet/roslyn/docs/wiki/Troubleshooting-tips.md

 Using the 32-bit Task Manager (`%WINDIR%\SysWow64\TaskMgr.exe` so that SoS will work), right-click on the hung process to produce a `.dmp` file.
 You can then share the file with the team via some online drive (dropbox and the like).

 ![image](https://user-images.githubusercontent.com/12466233/42392334-4eed5286-8107-11e8-8212-26fa53383f19.png)

+# Investigating build-time regressions

+The first thing to do is to build with the following options `/p:ReportAnalyzer=true /p:Features=debug-determinism`.
+The `ReportAnalyzer` flag adds analyzer timing information to the binary log.
+This allows to rule out (or focus on) analyzer issues.
+The `debug-determinism` feature creates an additional output file that documents all the inputs to a particular compilation.
+The file is written next to the compilation output and has a `.key` suffix.
+Comparing those files between slow and fast runs helps detect pertinent changes (new inputs, new references, etc).